‘One Step’ K-Movie To Debut In April Starring Sandara Park Of 2NE1 In First Lead

 A post shared by Sandara Park (@daraxxi) on

-Prior to her role in One Step, Sandara Park has played numerous roles in both Filipino and Korean television and movies going as far back as 2004.
+Before her role in One Step, Sandara Park has played numerous roles in both Filipino and Korean television and movies going as far back as 2004.
 Her last lead acting role was playing Ri Yeon Hwa in the Korean Broadcasting System (KBS) web drama Missing Korea.
 On a personal note, Sandara was a trooper being filmed as a beauty queen who farts like a cannon fired.

 [Featured Image by YG Entertainment/Screen Capture of “Fire (Space Version)” M/V]